 If you’re a business that’s just starting out, or trying to get to the next level, you may have realized that it’s hard to generate revenue if you don’t have customers/clients.
 Some of you may have been lucky to have a decent referral/word-of-mouth base that’s kept you going.
 Until now.
 But if you don’t make enough money from word-of-mouth referrals, or you don’t have any, and you’re just waiting for the universe to answer your daily prayer of “please send me more business!” then you may be in for a rude awakening.
 It would be nice if our prospects simply lined up outside our door, waiting for us to open it, and if we could plant a customer tree, water it and find that several clients on our tree were ripe to work with us each week!

 Sadly, no amount of tree watering and universe praying will work to get you clients….at least, not by themselves!
 (Hey, I am a believer in the power of the universe, and aligning your thoughts with what you want to attract.
 However, we need to add some physical determination to the spiritual to ultimately succeed.)
 So, just what kinds of activities might help you get to a point where it feels like customers do grow on trees?
-Here are a few ideas:
+One idea is to consider focusing directly on your target market by learning about tribal marketing.
+This type of marketing focuses on a group of individuals who share an identity-based attribute.
+By recognizing who is most likely to buy or use your services, you should be able to market directly to them.
+Businesses can read more about tribal marketing at https://www.sheerid.com/tribal_marketing_and_consumer_tribe_behavior/ if they want to.
+This should help them to boost their business and experience more sales.
+Here are a few other ideas:

 - Ask for business.
 You probably just read that and said, “duh!”
 Now, read it again.
 How many people are you actually calling, emailing, or meeting at events, and ASKING to meet with you to see if you’re a good fit, as opposed to TELLING them what you do?
 Now you see the difference?
 The first, and most basic, step to getting customers to grow on your tree is to plant the seed by asking them to make time to discuss their business and yours and see if there is a fit.